themesberg/flowbite/content/components/bottom-bar.md

 ---
 layout: home
-title: Tailwind CSS Bottom bar - Flowbite
+title: Tailwind CSS Bottom Bar - Flowbite
 description: Use the bottom navigation bar component to allow users to navigate through your website or create a control bar using a menu that is positioned to the bottom of the page
 group: components
 toc: true